 Leila originally planned to attend law school after graduation.
 However, an early work experience at a law firm—including conversations with unhappy lawyers—prompted her to change course and take time to travel and rethink her plans.

 Since then, Leila’s professional journey has been as varied as her personal travels.
 She began her career at a public relations agency focused on the technology sector.
-She then moved to GE Capital IT Solutions, and has since held increasingly advanced positions at a variety of tech companies, including Xenogen, Symyx Technologies, and Baobab Consulting.
-She is now Vice President of Customer Success at Full Circle Insights, a firm specializing in marketing data and analytics.
+She then moved to GE Capital IT Solutions, and held increasingly advanced positions at a variety of tech companies, including Xenogen, Symyx Technologies, and Baobab Consulting.
+She eventually joined Full Circle Insights, a firm specializing in marketing data and analytics, where she served as Vice President of Customer Success until 2018.
+She currently works in the Customer Success organization at Salesforce.com in San Francisco.
 As someone who has built a successful career in highly technical fields without a highly specialized education, Leila describes her trajectory as “a very Williams-y thing,” drawing on what she learned here about organizing information, ideas, and people; and about writing and communicating clearly and persuasively.

 Another very “Williams-y” thing is Leila’s long history of volunteer support for her alma mater.
 Her first formal leadership role was as Co-president of the Northern California chapter of Williams’ Society of Alumni in the mid-1990s.
 She was later elected to the Society’s Executive Committee (2004–2007) and served as its president from 2014 to 2016.
 During her presidency Leila also chaired the Sexual Assault Prevention and Response Alumni Liaison Committee, a group of alumni advising the college on ways to improve campus sexual assault response and prevention.
 More recently she served as alumni representative on the Committee on Campus Space and Institutional History, where she and her fellow members called for “deep and thoughtful engagement over the important questions of public space and inclusivity on campus,” as evidenced in their Spring 2017 final report.